dlgosk95/qbb2022-answers/day1-lunch/README.md

-I would sort and collapse the same things using sort filename | uniq -c will tell us the number and the name
+I would sort and collapse the same things using sort filename | uniq -c will tell us the number and the name find #  of exons for each gene Sort Find what is most common

 a.
 cp ~/data/bed_files/chromHMM.E116_15_coreMarks_hg38lift_stateno.chr21.bed .